Last Updated on March 15, 2023

 If you don’t want your Goldendoodle puppy to chew on your shoes or dig up your garden, keep him entertained with toys.
 You can usually buy a dog toy for between $10 and $20.

-If your dog destroys the toys quickly, you may need to buy more, but it may be worth it to buy more expensive toys from the start since they are less likely to break or be chewed up.
+If he destroys the toys quickly, you may need to buy more, but it may be worth it to buy more expensive toys from the start since they are less likely to break or be chewed up.